Frequently Asked Questions

 We have a wide range of bags to cater to each of our members' needs.

-- Our 5 and 7kg Standard bag are good for families of different sizes and focus on the Dirty Dozen fruit and vegetables (those that contain the most pesticide residue when grown with traditional methods).
+- Our 3.5 kg, 5 kg and 7kg Standard bags are good for families of different sizes and focus on the Dirty Dozen fruit & vegetables (those that contain the most pesticide residue when grown with traditional methods).

 - With our 3kg Premium bag you can indulge in premium fruit and vegetables like artichoke and berries.
 Many of our members combine a Standard bag with a Premium bag.

-- Our specialty bags include our 6kg Healthy Paleo Diet bag (no nightshade vegetables, mix of standard and premium bag), our 5kg Low Carb Keto bag (vegetable-heavy) and our 7kg Indian Cuisine bag.
+- Our specialty bags include our 6kg Healthy Paleo Diet bag (no nightshade vegetables, mix of standard and premium bag), our 5kg Low Carb Keto bag (vegetable-heavy) and our 7kg Veggie Feast bag.

 - Finally, we have a 3kg Fruit bag for those of you with sweet tooth at home!